mkranz/elegy/README.md

 Consider using a service like [localtunnel](https://github.com/localtunnel/localtunnel) for test the app over SSL and on various devices.

 # PWA

 PWA manifests are generated automatically for production builds via [vite-pwa-org](https://vite-pwa-org.netlify.app/).

 Change ```devOptions: false``` to true in ```vite.config.ts``` to enable PWA in development.

+TODO: currently installs PWA but does NOT work correctly offlines, looks like some config for asset preloading/caching is missing.

 # Roadmap